Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 The sad fact is that most dealers don't want to think or talk about it.
 It's a touchy subject.

 There is a lot of speculation as to the causes of it.
 The ones that make the most sense to me are related to the creation of the coin.
 The dies are made of steel, and wear out as they are used.
-They last between 50,000 and 100,000 strikes before wear is unacceptable, and each time a coin is struck a few atoms of iron are transferred to the surface of the new coin.
+They last between 50,000 and 100,000 strikes before wear is unacceptable, each time a coin is struck a few atoms of iron are transferred to the surface of the new coin.

 Well, when iron is exposed to air it forms iron oxide, which is orange.

 The way the Canadian and Chinese Mints clean their dies between use may account for their coins having more problems than some other mints.
-They are usually cleaned with super-heated steam, problems can occur if they don't use purified/distilled water, because some impurities remain.
+They are usually cleaned with super-heated steam, problems can occur if they don't use purified/distilled water because some impurities remain.

 There you go.
 So while it is annoying as all heck, there is nothing wrong with the gold or the coin.